avahe-kellenberger/nimdow/README.md

 `nimble release` to create a release build

-The above commands seem to fail for some reason, but compiling with nim itself works just fine.
-If you run into trouble, try `nim c src/nimdow.nim`

 ## Running locally

 1. Start up Xephyr: `Xephyr -ac -screen 1920x1080 -br -reset -terminate 2> /dev/null :1 &`